Resources for Farmland Owners

 Are you an owner of farmland, who is not actively farming your land?

-As the cost of farmland continues to soar—rising more than 750% in East Central Ontario over the past 25 years—the role of farmland owners in supporting a resilient local food system has never been more important.
-With land becoming an increasingly valuable and scarce resource, thoughtful stewardship and access strategies are essential to ensuring the next generation of farmers can continue to grow food close to home.
+As the cost of farmland continues to soar, rising more than 750% in East Central Ontario over the past 25 years.
+The role of farmland owners in supporting a resilient local food system has never been more important.
+Many new farmers – from young people to new Canadians – cannot afford to buy the land they need to grow food for us all.

 A farmer holding a crate of vegetables standing in front of the farmland the vegetables grew on.
 Your Critical Place in the Farming Community Link image.